 For many Millennials, this sharing extends to where they live, as high property values are pricing many would-be buyers out of the market.
 However, home ownership in England fell to its lowest level in three decades in 2016 as affordability declined and shared ownership became a more attractive prospect.

 “Rising property values used to be how people made their wealth.
 This is no longer the case with shared ownership.
 Making significant wealth these days comes from saving and investing early or growing a business quickly," Waller says.
 “For example, the immediacy of tech and cryptocurrency have changed our perception of how money can be made."

-Gavin Smith, associate, relationship management at RBC Wealth Management in London, says his high-net-worth Millennial clients tend to favour liquidity as a way to counter uncertainty in the markets.
+Eloise Veljovic, associate, relationship management at RBC Wealth Management in London, says her high-net-worth Millennial clients tend to favour liquidity as a way to counter uncertainty in the markets.

-He says Millennial clients tend to keep a portion of their portfolio in cash holdings to invest in emerging markets, support new technologies or even to consider investing in cryptocurrencies such as Bitcoin.
-It's a well-trodden strategy but Smith notices Millennials seem to have a higher propensity towards keeping assets liquid and readily available.
+She says Millennial clients tend to keep a portion of their portfolio in cash holdings to invest in emerging markets, support new technologies or even to consider investing in cryptocurrencies such as Bitcoin.
+It's a well-trodden strategy but Veljovic notices Millennials seem to have a higher propensity towards keeping assets liquid and readily available.

-"You see these startups that have gone from inception to multi-million or -billion pound companies overnight — everyone wants a piece of the pie," he says.
+"You see these startups that have gone from inception to multi-million or billion-pound companies overnight — everyone wants a piece of the pie," she says.
 “Having access to funds to be able to invest in these new structures and new trends is very attractive to Millennials."

 Millennials have also helped to fuel interest in responsible investing by choosing to support companies and products that take into account environmental, social and governance (ESG) concerns.

 ESG investments can be beneficial for those who want to protect their reputation or personal brand, whether they are a business owner, a corporate executive or a high-profile personality.
 This type of strategy offers investors a portfolio that aligns with the image they want to present to the world.